joshuaoliver/mydashboard/UPDATE_SUMMARY_2025_11_03.md

 ## 🎯 Objectives Completed

+1. ✅ **CRITICAL:** Fixed chat metadata bug (reply tracking being overwritten)
-1. ✅ Fixed wasteful sync operations (100 unnecessary upserts)
+2. ✅ Fixed wasteful sync operations (100 unnecessary upserts)
+3. ✅ Removed 100-item limits with auto-pagination
-2. ✅ Updated Beeper SDK from v0.1.5 to v4.2.2
+4. ✅ Updated Beeper SDK from v0.1.5 to v4.2.2
-3. ✅ Implemented improved error handling
+5. ✅ Implemented improved error handling
-4. ✅ Added debug logging support
+6. ✅ Added debug logging support

 ## 🔧 Changes Made

+### 1. Critical Bug Fix: Chat Metadata Preservation

+**Problem:** Reply tracking data (`lastMessage`, `lastMessageFrom`, `needsReply`) was being **overwritten with undefined** during incremental syncs with no new messages.

+**Solution:**
+- Query database to find actual last message when no new messages
+- Only update fields that have values (don't overwrite with undefined)
+- Preserve existing tracking data correctly

+**Files Modified:**
+- `convex/beeperSync.ts` - Fixed `syncChatMessages` mutation

-### 1. Sync Optimization (96-99% Reduction in Wasteful Operations)
+### 2. Sync Optimization (96-99% Reduction in Wasteful Operations)

 **Problem:** Every sync was fetching 100 messages and upserting all of them, even when there were no new messages.